maciadalmau/Video-Player-Research/README.md

 # Video Player Research

 Hi, I'm Macià Dalmau and welcome to my Video Player.
-This project has been made for the personal research assignment of the subject Project 2 in the Video Game design and development Degree in CITM, UPC.
+This project has been made through a library called theora to play encoded videos as SDL textures.
+Also, this work is for a personal research assignment of the subject Project 2 in the Video Game design and development Degree in CITM, UPC.

 ## What's a Video Player?